Ferris State University head football

 in Charles "Sparky" McEwen prior to

 the 2012 campaign.
-He'll embark on his second season as a
+He'll embark on his third season as a

 McEwen, who played for the Bulldogs from 1987-90, spent more than a decade as a professional football coach in the Arena Football League with both the Grand Rapids Ramapge and the Oklahoma City Yard Dawgz.
 He coaches the wide receivers at Ferris State and is also involved in alumni relations aspects of the program.